OscarGVelasco/LotOfCells/readme.md

 ### Updates:

-* (30 May 2024) Version: 0.2.0
+* (May 2024) Version: 0.2.0
   - Added an option to use customized colors in waffle, bar, and polar plots (see [examples](#personalizing-the-colors)).
-* (12 July 2024) Version: 0.3.0
+* (July 2024) Version: 0.3.0
   - Added density ridge plots using [ggridges](https://github.com/wilkelab/ggridges) to visualize numeric values per group and class, including gene/feature expression (see [examples](#density-ridge-plots)).
-  - Plot of differences in proportions now shows results in order of FC (special thanks @halaszlaszlo)
+  - Plot of differences in proportions and barplots now shows results in order of FC (thanks @halaszlaszlo & @enblacar for the contributions)

 # Introduction